Caspase 14

 Caspase 14 is an enzyme that in humans is encoded by the CASP14 gene.
+Orthologs of this gene also exist in other mammals, such as sirenians and cetaceans, though they are inactivated in these two clades.
+Manatees, which are sirenians, retain some functional CASP14 genes.

 The CASP14 gene encodes a member of the cysteine-aspartic acid protease (caspase) family.
 Sequential activation of caspases plays a central role in the execution-phase of cell apoptosis.
 Caspases exist as inactive proenzymes which undergo proteolytic processing at conserved aspartic residues to produce two subunits, large and small, that dimerize to form the active enzyme.
 This caspase has been shown to be processed and activated by caspase 8 and caspase 10 in vitro, and by anti-Fas agonist antibody or TNF-related apoptosis inducing ligand in vivo.
 The expression and processing of this caspase may be involved in keratinocyte terminal differentiation, which is important for the formation of the skin barrier.

-According to the Human Protein Atlas, the CASP14 protein is enriched human skin and mainly expressed in the upper layers of the epidermis.
+According to the Human Protein Atlas, the CASP14 protein is enriched in human skin and mainly expressed in the upper layers of the epidermis.
 The protein is mainly localised to the cytosol according to the Cell Atlas.